mattlean/learn-react/README.md

 * Have pop-up with add-on items for customizable items (ex. customized pizza toppings)
 * Responsive image to go with each food item
 * Use better routing system like [react-router](https://github.com/rackt/react-router)
+* Cards should be loaded from a server based off user session
+* Product filtering